-The minimum time for the completion of Part 2 degree modules is one calendar year and all degree modules must be completed within three years of commencement of the degree modules.
-Students undertaking the degree modules in one calendar year will be required to attend classes for one full day per week and one full week.
+The minimum time for the completion of Part 2 degree modules is one calendar year and all degree modules must be completed within three years from commencement of the degree modules.
+University examinations will be held on completion of modules.
+Students undertaking the degree modules in one calendar year will be required to attend classes for one full day per week.
 In addition, students will be required to attend classes for at least twelve evenings in the first and/or second semester.
-During the Summer, students will be not be required to attend classes but must complete course work independently.
+During the Summer, students will not be required to attend classes but must complete an independent piece of course work.